01bbae/NLPPartofSpeech/Paper.md

 They have similar in nature to a finite state machine.

-To describe how a HMM works, lets suppose that the hidden state represent weather and the observable states represented someone's mood that day.
+Tangent: To discribe how a HMM works, Lets suppose that the hidden states represent the weather and the observable states represent the
+The hidden states in this scenario represent the PoS tags and the observable states are the words in a sequence.
+The transitional probabilities are that are between each hidden state node that define the probabilistic properties to switch between those states.
+The emission probability is the probabilities that a hidden state will display a certain observable state.

 ---